VU-PINK/Darkness-Unleashed/README.md

 - Karkand
 - (Should work on almost all maps tho, needs testing)

-### Standard Preset "Evening" works "well" on:
+### Standard Preset "Morning" works "well" on:

 - Karkand (Standard Setting)
 - Seine Crossing
+- Davamand Peak (with CC on)

 (Currently Tested Maps only)

-### Standard Preset "Evening" doesn´t work on:
+### Standard Preset "Morning" doesn´t work on:

-- Kharg Island
+- Caspian Border